Transportability of model-based estimands in evidence synthesis: Simulation study

-Let $S=s$ denote a binary study assignment indicator, such that $s \in \{1, 2\}$, and let $T=t$ denote a treatment assignment indicator, such that $t \in \{0, 1, 2\}$.
-Study $S=1$ compares active treatment $A$ ($T=1$) versus treatment $C$ ($T=0$), and study $S=2$ compares active treatment $B$ ($T=2$) versus treatment $C$.
-We seek an indirect comparison between $A$ and $B$, said to be anchored by common comparator $C$, e.g.~placebo or standard of care.
-For each subjects in the studies, three continuous baseline covariates $(X_1, X_2, X_3)$ are generated independently from normal marginal distributions.
+For each of the subjects in the studies, three uncorrelated continuous baseline covariates $(X_1, X_2, X_3)$ are generated independently from normal marginal distributions with pre-specified means and standard deviations.
 Each baseline covariate is distributed differently across studies because there are imbalances in the marginal distribution means.
 For the $k$-th covariate, $X_k \sim \textnormal{Normal}(0, 1)$ in $S=1$, and $X_k \sim \textnormal{Normal}(-1.4, 1)$ in $S=2$.

-A dichotomous outcome $Y$ is generated for each subject according to a logistic model.
-For $S=1$, the probability of the outcome conditional on treatment and covariates is: